microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 The contract is now present in the blockchain and waiting to be invoked.
 All you lack is a mechanism for invoking it.
 In the next exercise, you will use the contract in a Web site that runs on Node.js.

 <a name="Exercise4"></a>
-## Exercise 4: Invoke the contract from an app ##
+## Exercise 4: Invoke the contract from a Web app ##

 Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
-In this exercise, you will run a Web site written in Node.js that uses the "profrates" contract.
-The app allows users to enter ratings for professors.
+In this exercise, you will run a Web app written in Node.js that uses the "profrates" contract.
+The app allows users to rate professors from one to five stars and enter comments to go with the ratings.
 The data is stored in the blockchain.
 The app uses a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the [Ethereum RPC API](https://ethereumbuilders.gitbooks.io/guide/content/en/ethereum_json_rpc.html) and dramatically simplifies code for interacting with smart contracts.
 Note that there are also web3 libraries available for other languages, including .NET, Java and Python.

 1. Create a directory named "Profrates" to serve as the project directory for the Web site.
-Open the zip file containing the [source code for the Web site](#) and copy its contents into the "Profrates" directory.
+Open the zip file containing the [source code for the Web site](https://topcs.blob.core.windows.net/public/profrates-resources.zip) and copy its contents into the "Profrates" directory.

 1. In a terminal or PowerShell window, ```cd``` to the "Profrates" directory.
-If you are running Windows, execute the following command to install [Windows-Build-Tools](https://www.npmjs.com/package/windows-build-tools), which enables native Node modules to be compiled on Windows:
+If you are running Windows, make sure PowerShell is running as an an administrator and execute the following command to install [Windows-Build-Tools](https://www.npmjs.com/package/windows-build-tools), which enables native Node modules to be compiled on Windows:

 	```
 	npm install -g --production windows-build-tools
 	```

 	This command might take 5 minutes or more to complete, so be patient!

-	> PowerShell must be running as an administrator for this command to succeed.

 1. Now execute the following command to install the packages listed in the **package.json** file: